Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Subaru Crosstrek insurance not only requires being safe and accident-free, but also having above-average credit, eliminating unnecessary coverage, and consideration of higher deductibles.
-Take the time to comparison shop every year by getting quotes from direct carriers like Progressive and GEICO, and also from local insurance agents.
+Finding better rates on insurance for a Subaru Crosstrek requires being safe and accident-free, having a good credit score, being claim-free, and attention to physical damage deductibles.
+Take the time to comparison shop at least once a year by getting rate quotes from direct companies, and also from your local independent and exclusive agents.

 Rate Tables and Charts